AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

    <td>Select the absolute path of the sequence that you want to include in your channel.<br /> </td>
   </tr>
   <tr>
-   <td><strong><em>Duration (ms)</em></strong></td>
+   <td><strong><em>Duration (milliseconds)</em></strong></td>
    <td>Select the entire duration of the channel.
-Setting the duration as -1 indicates that the embedded channel will run its full length in a particular channel.</td>
+Setting the duration as -1 indicates that the embedded channel runs its full length in a particular channel.</td>
   </tr>
   <tr>
    <td><strong><em>Strategy</em></strong></td>
    <td>Set it to <strong>original</strong> or <strong>single</strong>.
-Setting the value to <strong>original</strong> means that the subsequence will run fully on each cycle of the parent sequence.
-The other possible value is <strong>single</strong> and that would only show one item of the subsequence on each run (for instance, the 1st item on the first loop, 2nd item on the second loop, and so on.)</td>
+Setting the value to <strong>original</strong> means that the subsequence runs fully on each cycle of the parent sequence.
+The other possible value is <strong>single</strong>.
+Such value only shows one item of the subsequence on each run.
+For example, the first item on the first loop, and the second item on the second loop.</td>
   </tr>
  </tbody>
 </table>

 ### Dynamic Embedded Sequence {#dynamic-embedded-sequence}

-A dynamic embedded sequence allows to add a sequence similar to the above mentioned except by channel role.
+A dynamic embedded sequence lets you add a sequence similar to the above mentioned except by channel role.

-Refer to [Embedded Sequences](embedded-sequences.md) under Authoring Screens section, to learn in detail about embedded sequences.
+To learn about embedded sequences, see [Embedded Sequences](embedded-sequences.md) under Authoring Screens section.

 The dynamic embedded sequence has the following properties: